jerekapyaho/days_cpp/README.md

 `./days` (the `./` prefix is needed because you should never have the current directory in your PATH).

 Please use at least GCC 11 to enjoy the C++20 features.
+Note that you might need to update your distro to a newer version, eg. WSL2 Ubuntu users need to update from 20.04 to 22.04 so they you can use GCC 11.
+Instructions how to update are [here](https://askubuntu.com/questions/1428423/upgrade-ubuntu-in-wsl2-from-20-04-to-22-04).

 ## The BIRTHDATE environment variable